awsdocs/amazon-ecr-user-guide/doc_source/vpc-endpoints.md

 ## Create the CloudWatch Logs endpoint<a name="ecr-setting-up-cloudwatch-logs"></a>

 Amazon ECS tasks using the Fargate launch type that use a VPC without an internet gateway that also use the `awslogs` log driver to send log information to CloudWatch Logs require that you create the **com\.amazonaws\.*region*\.logs** interface VPC endpoint for CloudWatch Logs\.
-For more information, see [Creating a gateway endpoint](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch-logs-and-interface-VPC.html) in the *Amazon CloudWatch Logs User Guide*\.
+For more information, see [Using CloudWatch Logs with interface VPC endpoints](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch-logs-and-interface-VPC.html) in the *Amazon CloudWatch Logs User Guide*\.

 ## Create an endpoint policy for your Amazon ECR VPC endpoints<a name="ecr-vpc-endpoint-policy"></a>